gemlarin/weatherapp/README.md

 ### Thought process when creating the solution.

+I wanted to have a solution that provided search by city, that populates a 5 day weather forecast as well as a current weather overview.
+I wanted the solution to be mobile first, with a UX designed for a solid mobile experience.
+A sidedrawer would serve as access to the search options and the daily overview.
+For larger viewports, I did not want the drawer to be collapsale since I would have the space to display all information on screen.
+Being unsure of how long queries would take to resolve, there needed to be a loader or some other indication that a process was occuring.

+After reviewing the API documentation I discovered that queries would have to be done by either a city code provided in a lengthy .json document or by providing a lat/lng.
+Having used the Google Geocoding API before, I knew the results would reliably provide a lat/lng by city search so I decided to first query the Geocoding API to retreive the lat/lng and feed that into the OWM API as I didnt want to have to parse a 3000 line .json document every query.

 ### Tradeoffs
 1. Using vue-resource vs Axios for API calls: vue-resource has better documentation than vue-axios at this time.